 For the purpose of the cash flow statement, cash comprises cash in hand and deposits held at call with banks.
-Cash equivalents are short-term highly liquid investments that are readily convertible to known amounts of cash, are subject to insignificant risk of change in values and are held for meeting short term cash commitments rather than for investment purposes.
-These comprise investments in money market instruments and short-term deposits with original maturities of three months or less, net of bank overdrafts.
+Cash equivalents are short-term highly liquid investments that are readily convertible to known amounts of cash, are subject to insignificant risk of change in values and are held for meeting short-term cash commitments rather than for investment purposes.